 - Asking to fill an attached form

-5. Google Docs Phishing
+5. Google Docs phishing

 1.2 million Gmail users were affected by this attack.
 Here is an official statement from Google on this attack.

-“We realize people are concerned about their Google accounts, and we’re now able to give a fuller explanation after further investigation.
+Official statement: “We realize people are concerned about their Google accounts, and we’re now able to give a fuller explanation after further investigation.
 We have taken action to protect users against an email spam campaign impersonating Google Docs, which affected fewer than 0.1 percent of Gmail users.
 We protected users from this attack through a combination of automatic and manual actions, including removing the fake pages and applications and pushing updates through Safe Browsing, Gmail, and other anti-abuse systems.
 We were able to stop the campaign within approximately one hour.
 While contact information was accessed and used by the campaign, our investigations show that no other data was exposed.
 There are no further action users need to take regarding this event; users who want to review third-party apps connected to their account can visit Google Security Checkup”.

-Signs of Green Flags:
+Signs of green flags:

 - Google logo